MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

 ### The Melody Player

-Before adding a function which would play through a melody with each piano keystroke, we branched out from the main idea, to start developing the functionality of playing through a melody using a play and stop button.
+Before adding a function which would play through a melody with each piano keystroke, we branched out from the main idea, and started developing the functionality of playing through a melody using a play and stop button.
 Adding the player function would give the user the possibility to listen to the song before playing it.
-This feature would be very helpful for beginners who are not familiar with the song or would just like to refresh their memory.
+This feature would be very helpful for beginners who are not familiar with the song or just would like to refresh their memory.

-### From MIDI To JSON
+### From MIDI to JSON

 As we were going to use the same melody for playback as well as for the user interaction, we first came up with an idea to play through a MIDI-file.
-It ended up being challenging getting JavaScript to handle MIDI-data.
+It ended up being challenging to get JavaScript to handle MIDI-data.
 We tried to implement a library called <a href="https://www.npmjs.com/package/midi-player-js" target="_blank">MIDIPlayerJS</a> to get it to work, but the library itself seemed to have some fault, preventing it from working.

 As <a href="https://www.w3schools.com/whatis/whatis_json.asp" target="_blank">JSON</a> (JavaScript Object Notation) is a file format used for storing and transporting text data, and we knew it was easy to handle for JavaScript, we started looking for ways to convert MIDI-files to JSON-files.
 It didn’t take long before we found an easy way to convert, using a website called <a href="https://www.visipiano.com/midi-to-json-converter/" target="_blank">Visipiano</a>.
 Using Ableton, Guy created the MIDI files for the two songs we were about to use (ABCD and Alle Fugler).
 The only thing we had to do, was to drag it into this website, and then download it as a JSON-file, ready for implementation.